Xingtai

 Xingtai (邢台 (邢臺, Xíngtái, Hsing^{2}-tʻai^{2})), formerly known as Xingzhou or Shunde, is a prefecture-level city in southern Hebei province, People's Republic of China.
 It has a total area of 12486 km2 and administers 4 districts, 2 county-level cities and 12 counties.
 At the 2020 census, its population was 7,111,106 inhabitants.
+By the end of 2024, the total resident population of the city will be 6,877,800.
+Among them, the resident population of urban areas is 3,921,700.
 It borders Shijiazhuang and Hengshui in the north, Handan in the south, and the provinces of Shandong and Shanxi in the east and west respectively.

 History

 Xingtai is the oldest city in North China.
 The history of Xingtai can be traced back 3500 years ago.
 During the Shang dynasty, Xingtai functioned as a capital city.
 During the Zhou dynasty, the State of Xing – from which the present name derives – was founded in the city.
 During the Warring States period, the state of Zhao made Xingtai its provisional capital.
 The city was known as Xindu for most of the Qin dynasty, but after the 207 BC Battle of Julu (within present-day Pingxiang County, not today's Julu County), it became known as Xiangguo.
 During the Sixteen Kingdoms Period, when the Later Zhao was founded by Shi Le of the Jie, the capital was again at Xiangguo.
 During the Sui and Tang dynasties, the city was known as Xingzhou.

 Sui, Tang and Song times saw the zenith of ceramics production in what was the most prolific ceramics center of northern China (rivaling the Yue ware from the South).
 The white ware and new technologies developed in the Xing kiln mark the transition from proto-porcelain to proper porcelain.
 More than thirty kiln site have been excavated in different subdivisions of today's Xingtai City and a large high-tech museum have been established in Neiqiu County in 2017.

 During the Yuan dynasty, Ming, and Qing dynasties, Xingtai was called Shunde (Shundefu) and functioned as a prefecture in China.